 Republic of Tea Double Green Matcha Tea comes in tea satchels like other green teas, so it’s a good fit if you want to be able to make matcha tea in a less messy, more convenient, and equally nutritious package, Republic of Tea is a great fit.

 It’s a blend of Chinese and Japanese matcha teas, but all of the ingredients are organically grown, so while it’s not a single-source product, it’s still free of any potential toxins.

 Starter Matcha is certified organic and grown in China.
 It’s a mild, well-tolerated matcha, so it’s a good option if you aren’t sure if you’ll like the flavor of matcha tea.

 Though some matcha teas can be bold, smokey, or earthy, this matcha tea is smoother and more mellow, which makes it appealing to a wide audience.

-Zen Spirit Matcha Tea is grown in Japan and stone ground.
+Oriental Organic Tea Matcha is grown in Japan and stone ground.
 It’s organically certified, too, meaning you don’t need to worry about pesticides or herbicides contaminating the product.

-It’s specifically designed for supplementation by mixing into smoothies and shakes, so the taste isn’t quite what you’d get with the higher-grade matcha teas designed for drinking.
+It’s specifically designed for cooking, so it’s a good fit for mixing into smoothies and shakes.
+However, the taste isn’t quite what you’d get with the higher-grade matcha teas designed for drinking.